amberswain28/project-portfolio/SQL Database Projects/README.md

 # SQL Database Projects

-These projects were completed as part of my **CS 445: Introduction to Database Systems** course at Pacific University, taught by Professor Chadd Williams in Spring 2024.
+These projects were completed as part of my **CS 445: Introduction to Database Systems** course at Pacific University.

-The course covered both theoretical and practical aspects of database systems using MySQL, with emphasis on:
+The course covered implimentations using the SQL Programming Language, including:

 - The relational model and relational algebra
 - ER diagram construction and normalization